Robust Identification of Differential Equations by Numerical Techniques from a Single Set of Noisy Observation

 \subsection{Subspace Pursuit Cross Validation (SC)}

-Our second method utilizes the idea of cross validation for the linear system in \eqref{lineareq}.
+Our second method utilizes the idea of cross-validation for the linear system in \eqref{lineareq}.
 Cross-validation is commonly used in statistics for the choice of parameters in order to avoid overfitting~\cite{hastie2009elements}.
-We consider the two-fold cross validation where data are partitioned into two subsets.
-One subset is used to estimate the coefficient vector and the other one is used to validate the candidates.
-If a good coefficient vector is found within one subset, it should yield a small validation error for the other subset because of consistency.
+We consider the two-fold cross-validation where data are partitioned into two subsets.
+One subset is used to estimate the coefficient vector, and the other one is used to validate the candidates.
+If a suitable coefficient vector is found within one subset, it should yield a small validation error for the other subset because of consistency.

 For some fixed ratio parameter $\alpha\in(0,1)$, we split the rows of $D_t U \in \mathbb{R}^{NM^d}$ (and $F \in \mathbb{R}^{NM^d \times K}$) into two groups indexed by $\calT_1$ and $\calT_2$, such that $\calT_1$ consists of the indices of the first $\lfloor \alpha NM^d\rfloor $ rows and $\calT_2$ consists of the indices of the rest of the rows.
 Since we focus on PDEs with constant coefficients, the idea of cross validation is applicable: if a correct support is identified, the coefficient vector obtained from the data in $\calT_1$ should be compatible with the data in $\calT_2$.